 At Starbucks, they use something called Frap Roast for their frappuccinos (except the Espresso Frappuccino).
 It’s actually instant coffee powder dissolved in room temperature water.
 They use a certain number of pumps for each blended drink.
-So even in terms of taste, your homemade drink will be closer to the original if you use instant coffee.
+So in terms of taste, your homemade drink will resemble the original better if you use instant coffee.

 - Whipped Cream/ caramel drizzle (optional toppings).
 The drink is quite delicious on its own, but if you want you can add the aforementioned toppings.